releng-tool/releng-tool-docs/content/guides/quirks/quirks.md

 # Quirks

-releng-tool also provides a series of configuration quirks to change the default running state of a releng-tool run.
+releng-tool also provides a series of configuration quirks to change the default running state of a run.
 This can be used to help manage rare host environment scenarios where releng-tool may be experiencing issues.

 ## Command line quirks